Naurican/ai-case-study/README.md

 ## Overview and Origin

-* Name of company: Superlegal
+* Name of company: Lexcheck
 *

 * When was the company incorporated?
+In 2015 in New York

 * Who are the founders of the company?
+* Gary Sangha

 * How did the idea for the company (or project) come about?
+* He is a lawyer and wanted to improve contract analysis.

 * How is the company funded?
 How much funding have they received?
+* By 8 investors.
+(GTM Fund, Bigfoot Capital, Wormhole Capital, Howard Morgan, Ulu Ventures and Kli Capital).
+Total amount is 25 million US dollars.

 ## Business Activities